-The Scheme requires the Association to publish a Guide to Information which sets out what information the Association will make available, classified by type of information, and how this information can be accessed.
-It also details how much it will cost if there are any charges.
-The Scheme can be accessed using the following link to our website: https://www.bridgewaterha.org.uk/foi
+The Scheme sets out what information Bridgewater Housing Association will make available, classified by type of information, and how this information can be accessed.
+It also details how much it will cost if there are any associated charges.
+The Scheme and associated Guide to Information, can be accessed using the following link to our website: www.bridgewaterha.org.uk.